hellorahat/CrossComputeTools/DataAnonymizer/Phase1/Iteration1/input.md

 #### Separate words in a separate line
 { words_to_suppress }

-## Step 4: Specify Numbers to Generalize
+## Step 4: Specify Columns to Generalize
 #### Input the names of the columns here.
 Each column should be in a separate line.
-Specify the digit to round to by adding a column followed by an integer.
+Specify the digit to round to by adding a colon followed by an integer.
-{ generalization_number_columns }

-## Step 5: Specify Locations to Generalize
+#### Location columns can also be generalized.
-{ generalization_location_columns }
+{ generalization_columns }